JYYHH/CS536-labs/README.md

 ### Run the bin
 - ___TOTALLY THE SAME AS WHAT IN___ [this pdf](./lab1-cs536.pdf)
 - in PartA and PartB, you should first launch server, and then client

-## 2. Answer for before questions

-- `to be done`

-## 3. Difficulties
-1. I first write each source file one by one seperately, but finally realize that I can write them in a neater way (putting the commonly used function in `src/common.h`), it takes me a lot of time to reconstruct the repo.
-2. At first I met some `segmentation fault`, finally I figure it out that this was because my char array was too small to save the file name (designed by me).